“My World is Getting Smaller, and That’s Okay”

 Celebrate the freedom.
 Many people can only wish for the level of control of life that you can get when you’ve made your world smaller: what to eat and when, when to sleep and at what temperature, seeing who you want or no one without internal or external pressure.

 Celebrate the curation.
 Most people feel the need to fill their time with activities.
 It’s hard to fill a day, let alone a year, with excellent ones, but when your world is smaller, you can curate.
-That way, more of your time is spent doing and watching what you really like, whether movies, reading, chatting, singing in a choir, video games, whatever.
+That way, more of your time is spent doing and watching what you really like, whether movies, reading, chatting, singing in a choir (when it becomes COVID-safe-enough,) video games, whatever.
 The freedom to be discerning yields much pleasure.

 Celebrate the calm.
 When your world is smaller, it’s less frenetic.
 Many people spend their life trying to calm themselves with exercise, meditation, drinking, or drugs.
 If your world is smaller, calm will likely come more easily.